 The Board conducted their first assessment of members of the Board during fiscal 2011.
-The assessment was conducted via confidential surveys, with the results aggregated and any comments disclosed.
-It was determined that the board and committees are performing effectively.
-These steps were taken by the Board to satisfy itself that the board, its committees and individual directors were performing effectively.
+The assessment was conducted via confidential surveys with Board members and key management personnel, with the results aggregated and any comments disclosed.
+It was determined based on criteria established by reviewing similar organizations and recommendations of directors' organizations that the board and committees are performing effectively.
+These steps were taken by the Board to satisfy itself that the Board, its committees and individual directors were performing effectively.